simutool/general/README.md

 - This is a data management tool.
 - It is intended to be useful on an *organization-wide scale* and a cross-organizational scale.
-- The origanization-wide data management problem is also a knowledge management problem (at least to us).
+- The organization-wide data management problem is also a knowledge management problem (at least to us).
 Hence what we do can be thought of as both:
     -  Data-centric knowledge management
     -  Knowledge-centric data management
 - We only have two primitives (insofar as data management is concerned):